LeagueToolkit/ltk-tex-utils/README.md

 ### Windows Explorer Thumbnail Provider

-On Windows, you can install a thumbnail provider that shows previews of `.tex` files directly in Windows Explorer.
+On Windows, you can install a thumbnail provider that shows previews of `.tex` and `.dds` files directly in Windows Explorer.

 <div align="center">
   <img src="assets/thumb-provider-preview.webp" alt="TEX thumbnail provider preview in Windows Explorer" width="800">